Asadullah-Dal17/Machine-Learning-Models-Mediapipe-/README.md

    `pip3 install opencv-python`

 ## Contributing
-There are more Mediapipe machine learning models that can be implemented into this code base.
+More Mediapipe machine-learning models can be implemented into this code base.
 Any contributions made are appreciated.

 ### Steps
 1. Fork project and clone